cloud-66-internal/help.cloud66.com/_includes/tutorials/getting-started-with-manifest.md

 Ensure that you save this `manifest.yml` file under your `.cloud66` folder and commit it to your Git repository.
 You can now deploy a new version of your application with it.

+#### What is CORS?
+<div class="notice"><p>
+Cross Origin Resource Sharing is a mechanism that allows many resources (e.g. fonts, JavaScript etc.) on a web page to be requested from another domain outside the domain from which the resource originated.
+</p></div>

 ### Force Nginx to update

 Although redeploying your application will update its configuration, it will not automatically push down all the changes to your Nginx servers.